isc-projects/bind9/doc/dev/dev.md

          */
         isc_socket_recv(sock, &region, 1, recvdone, NULL);

-A timer is set for a specifed time in the future, and the event will be triggered at that time.
+A timer is set for a specified time in the future, and the event will be triggered at that time.

         /*